 This blog has some practical tips you can use to get the most out of subject matter experts at tender time.
 The advice in this piece applies equally to SME interviews for more general marketing communications – case studies, CVs, capability statements, flyers, presentations, website content and blogs.

-First, what doesn’t work.
+First, what doesn’t work with subject matter experts.

 Giving time-poor subject matter experts a blank sheet and asking them to ‘fill it in’ or ‘put together a draft’ is not going to take you too far.
 Both you and the SME can feel frustrated and the quality of the material generated for your tender will vary.